jn-programutveckling/project-model/templates/README.md

 # Templates

-In this folder I have put templates of various project planning documents that are used in this project model.
+In this folder I have put templates of various project management documents that are used in this project model.